ontio-cyano/integration-docs/DApp对接dApi.md

 ```
 const params = {
-    type: 'account',// account or identity that will sign the message
+​    type: 'account',// account or identity that will sign the message
-    dappName: 'My dapp', // dapp's name
+​    dappName: 'My dapp', // dapp's name
-    dappIcon: 'http://mydapp.com/icon.png', // some url that points to the dapp's icon
+​    dappIcon: 'http://mydapp.com/icon.png', // some url that points to the dapp's icon
-    message: 'test message', // message sent from dapp that will be signed by native client
+​    message: 'test message', // message sent from dapp that will be signed by native client
-    expired: new Date('2019-01-01').getTime(), // expired date of login
+​    expired: new Date('2019-01-01').getTime(), // expired date of login
-    callback: '' // callback url of dapp
+​    callback: '' // callback url of dapp
 }
 let res;
 try {
-    res = cyanoBridge.login(params)
+​    res = await client.api.message.login(params);
-    console.log(res)
+​    console.log(res)
 }catch(err) {
-    console.log(err)
+​    console.log(err)
 }
-// verify signature here
 ```

 #### chrome插件版